The benefits of fresh cinnamon based on the variety and how to best enjoy the health boost from this ancient herb in remedies and recipes.

-Turns out, this “fake” versus “real” cinnamon discussion is nothing but a red herring.
+Turns out, this “fake” versus “true” cinnamon discussion is nothing but a red herring.

-The topic of cinnamon benefits to health is much more subtle, and yes, vitally important, than black and white arguments about its authenticity or lack thereof.
+The topic of cinnamon benefits to health is much more subtle, and yes, vitally important than black and white arguments about its authenticity.

 In this article, I’m going to break it all down for you in a simple, straightforward manner and explain the nuances of the cinnamon discussion for your consideration.

 The conclusion I think you will arrive at, which is what seems most logical, at least to me, is that the cinnamon you are using is really not what you are looking for – regardless of its type!

 It may surprise you to learn that there are literally hundreds of types of cinnamon!
 However, only two are used for commercial purposes today.